What Is Coliving in Japan? Share House, Community, and Remote Work (2026 Guide)

 | International readiness | Varies widely by property | Often marketed explicitly to global residents |

-If you only take one line from the table: your specific room and building matter more than the English label on the website.
+If you only keep one line from this table: your specific room and building matter more than the English label on the website.

 1) Urban housing cost and friction